Test Garden at Fed Square

 The Test Garden offers a joyous glimpse of Laak Boorndap, the new 18,000 square metre urban garden being delivered as part of the Melbourne Arts Precinct Transformation project.

-Located in the heart of Melbourne’s CBD, the garden is a whimsical, abundant testing ground that brings a sense of heady beauty and immersion in nature directly to a built-up inner city environment.
-Densely planted and multi-layered, the Test Garden conjures the feeling of being encompassed by the natural environment - akin to standing in a floral meadow and in direct juxtaposition with its concrete-centred carpark locale.
+Located in the heart of Melbourne’s CBD at Federation Square, the garden is a whimsical, abundant testing ground that brings a sense of heady beauty and immersion in nature directly to a built-up inner city environment.
+Densely planted and multi-layered, the Test Garden conjures the feeling of being encompassed by the natural environment - akin to standing in a floral meadow and in direct juxtaposition with its concrete carpark locale.

-The Test Garden is a whimsical explosion of nature, showcasing a rich tapestry of natural wonder and illuminating its beauty.
+The Test Garden is an ever changing explosion of nature, showcasing a rich tapestry of natural wonder and illuminating its beauty.
 Floating florals, abundant grasses, and lantern-like blooms all evoke a sense of proximity to the wonders of nature whilst being in the centre of the city.

 The Test Garden places an emphasis on the naturalistic planting style of Laak Boorndap and importantly provides a fruitful testing ground for programming, research and conversations about climate change, biodiversity and ecology.

-Demonstrating that beauty need not be forgone in climate-resilient, dry-tolerant planting design, the plants in the garden have been carefully curated to survive in hot, dry conditions, with minimal intervention and irrigation.
+Demonstrating that beauty need not be forgone in climate-resilient, future-focussed planting design, the plants in the garden have been carefully curated to survive in hot, dry conditions.

-As the blue print for Laak Boorndap, the Test Garden highlights how gardens in our hot summer climate can and should include an array of plants that are resilient in dry, hot conditions, provide habitat for birds, bees and insects alike, whilst creating a more complex ecosystem and bring more biodiversity into the heart of the city - all in the name of beauty!
+As the blue print for Laak Boorndap, the Test Garden highlights how gardens in our dry summer climate can and should include an array of plants that are resilient, provide habitat for birds, bees and insects alike, whilst creating a more complex ecosystem and bring more biodiversity into the heart of the city - all in the name of beauty!

-‘The planting design of is incredibly unique, it is a complex naturalistic approach to planting, it has many different multi-layers and it shifts and changes throughout the whole year’.
+‘The planting design is incredibly unique, it’s complex naturalistic approach to planting grounded in the southern hemisphere for a creative precinct. multi-layered, it shifts and changes throughout the whole year with wonder’.

 CULTIVATING LESSONS